-As a C-level executive, the CIO is responsible for setting the IT strategy and ensuring that this works with the broader business strategy.
+As a C-level executive, the Chief Information Officer is responsible for setting the IT strategy and ensuring that this works with the broader business strategy.
 In many digital businesses the IT strategy will be the main element driving the business strategy.
 This means the CIO needs be able to understand the broader business requirements and which to prioritise through the use of technology.

-The CIO is the person who leads IT, and who communicates about technology projects between IT and the business units.
-Ultimately the CIO is responsible for IT delivering shareholder value.
+The Chief Information Officer is the person who leads IT, and who communicates about technology projects between IT and the business units.
+Ultimately they are responsible for IT delivering shareholder value.

 CIOs must grasp and quickly respond to a number of market forces in order to deliver how technology can generate business value.
 This includes disruptive technology, cloud-based technology, vendor product offerings, mobile-first computing, big data analytics, social collaboration platforms, and a customer base conducting business across physical and virtual channels.